-Midular, born in Mithris in the Mikramurka Steppes as a slave-child in YC56, was smuggled out of the city and raised by (her tribe)[Sebiestor-tribe-lore].
-She never knew the identity of her parents.
-She carries the Voluval mark of The Ray of Matar - a very rare Mark of great destiny and leadership.
+She chose to be adopted by the Midular clan and wear their motif shortly after receiving her distinctive mark as a sign of respect for her Midular essence instructor, Vormar.
+She carries the Ray of Matar - a very rare Mark of great destiny and leadership.
 Many of those that underwent the Test of Destiny with Midular, including High Justice Mattmar Graur, speak of her solemnity even as a youth, as well as the desire she expressed to unite all Minmatar.
 Graur states that she attracted some derision when she spoke of the Ammatar in particular and how they would one day be reunited with the other tribes.

 She spoke of a need for leadership from an early age, and while her heart was in the right place, she could be naïve.